Charity Bike Rides

 Charity bike ride events

 Against Breast Cancer has a wide selection of rides available, for beginners and cycling fanatics alike.
-For those looking for a real challenge, you can take part in any number of UK and overseas events, including Land’s End to John O’Groats, London to Paris and the Costa Rican Coast to Coast Cycle.
+For those looking for a real challenge, you can take part in any number of UK and overseas events, including Land’s End to John O’Groats, London to Paris and the Vietnam to Cambodia Cycle.

 If you have your own place in an event we will be delighted if you chose to fundraise for us.
 You can even set up your challenge.
 Whatever you choose, we will support you all the way.